About me

 My name’s Al.

-Anyhow, being retired and having time on my hands – I though i’d pick it back up.
-But rather than make mistakes on the way I thought I’d plan a lot more this time, rather than just rush in to things.
+But rather than make mistakes on the way, I thought I’d plan a lot more this time, rather than just rush in to things.

 I figure if you can your layout right, the scenery will follow okay.